Alan Rickman: Reception and public image

+Public image

-Rickman was chosen by Empire as one of the 100 Sexiest Stars in film history (No. 34) in 1995 and ranked No. 59 in Empire's "The Top 100 Movie Stars of All Time" list in October 1997.
+Rickman was chosen by Empire as one of the 100 Sexiest Stars in film history (No. 34) in 1995, and ranked No. 59 in Empire's "The Top 100 Movie Stars of All Time" list in October 1997.
 In 2009 and 2010, he was ranked once again as one of the 100 Sexiest Stars by Empire, both times placing No. 8 out of the 50 actors chosen.
 He was elected to the council of the Royal Academy of Dramatic Art (RADA) in 1993; he was subsequently RADA's vice-chairman and a member of its artistic advisory and training committees and development board.

 Rickman was voted No. 19 in Empire magazine's Greatest Living Movie Stars over the age of 50 and was twice nominated for Broadway's Tony Award as Best Actor (Play); in 1987 for Les Liaisons Dangereuses and in 2002 for a revival of Noël Coward's Private Lives.
 The Guardian named Rickman as an "honourable mention" in a list of the best actors never to have received an Academy Award nomination.

+On acting

+In 2010, he was interviewed by BBC Hardtalk and explained you only speak as a human being in life and therefore ...you only speak because you wish to respond to something you've heard.
+He believed the idea of merely recalling a speech to memory alone in a bedroom was nonsense in terms of learning to act.

+Talking to ABC Radio National in 2012, Rickman revealed that the film which influenced and informed him was Robert Altman's 1975 film Nashville.